Note

 Given a list of subjects and records, the fetcher downloads the data and

-provides us for each subject, a pair of files:
+provides us with a pair of files for each subject:

 -PSG.edf